Submarines

 VALE — COMMANDER PAUL TREVOR MEAKIN RN/RAN

 Paul Meakin was born in Surrey in the United Kingdom on 23 November 1942, during the dark days of the Second World War.
-As a youth he enlisted in the Royal Navy as an Ordnance Artificer (O/N DO50113D) at HMS Fishguard, followed by training at HMS Collingwood.
+As a youth he enlisted in the Royal Navy as an Ordnance Artificer (O/N DO50113D) at HMS Fishgard, followed by training at HMS Collingwood.
 He volunteered for submarines in the mid-1960s, joining the submarine service in 1966 and serving in the Porpoise-class submarine HMS Walrus before commissioning the Polaris ballistic missile submarine HMS Repulse (Starboard Crew), where he served from 1968 to 1971.
 He concluded his Royal Navy career as an Acting Chief Ordnance Electrical Artificer.

 On his return to Australia, Paul joined HMAS Oxley on 8 January 1976 to qualify at sea as a submariner, after which he was posted to HMAS Otway as the submarine’s WEEO.